OpticVerdict Independent optics reviews

 Vortex Diamondback Tactical vs Strike Eagle: how much long-range scope do you need?

 Our verdict: both are first-focal-plane scopes, so this is a question of how far you are taking your shooting.
-Buy the Vortex OPMOD Diamondback Tactical 6-24x50 ($279.70) to learn long range, run precision rimfire, or shoot mid-range on a budget: true FFP precision at a remarkable price.
-Step up to the Vortex Strike Eagle 5-25x56 ($648.99) when you want to dial seriously: a 34mm tube with 110 MOA of elevation, a RevStop zero stop, an illuminated reticle and a full accessory kit.
+Buy the Vortex OPMOD Diamondback Tactical 6-24x50 (around $280 ) to learn long range, run precision rimfire, or shoot mid-range on a budget: true FFP precision at a remarkable price.
+Step up to the Vortex Strike Eagle 5-25x56 (around $800 ) when you want to dial seriously: a 34mm tube with 110 MOA of elevation, a RevStop zero stop, an illuminated reticle and a full accessory kit.

-Both hold a 4.8/5 average across a combined 342 verified owner reviews on OpticsPlanet.
-Prices verified July 3, 2026; confirm the current price on the retailer page.
+Both hold a 4.8/5 average across a combined 355 verified owner reviews on OpticsPlanet.
+Prices and stock verified August 18, 2026; confirm the current price on the retailer page.
 Both are picks in our best rifle scopes guide.

 How this comparison was made: a research-based, spec-by-spec comparison from retailer specifications, expert reviews and verified owner feedback.
 We have not bench-tested these two side by side; scores and verdicts are our editorial opinion.
 See how we evaluate.